unixfox/mubeng-tailscale/README.md

 **Setup:**

-1. Ensure the machine running mubeng is connected to your Tailscale network
+1. Ensure the machine running mubeng is connected to your Tailscale network (or will be connected automatically with auth key)
 2. (Optional) Generate an auth key for automatic authentication:
    ```bash
    # Get an auth key from https://login.tailscale.com/admin/settings/keys
    export TAILSCALE_AUTH_KEY="tskey-auth-your-key-here"
    ```
 3. (Optional) If using a self-hosted control server like Headscale, note your control URL
-4. Create a proxy list file with tsnet URLs
+4. Create a proxy list file with tsnet URLs pointing to target Tailscale nodes
 4. Start mubeng with optional Tailscale configuration:
    ```bash
    # Basic usage (no additional Tailscale configuration needed)